mhayes853/swift-uuidv7/README.md

 ```

 ## Library Integrations
 The library ships with UUID v7 support to popular libraries in the ecosystem, each behind a package trait.
 Package traits will only compile the dependency for their specific library when you enable them.
-You can learn more about package traits [here](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0450-swiftpm-package-traits.md).
+You can learn more about package traits [here](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0450-swiftpm-package-traits.md) or the philosohpy for how they were used in this library [here](https://whypeople.xyz/on-package-traits).

 - [Tagged](https://github.com/pointfreeco/swift-tagged)
   - **Trait:** `SwiftUUIDV7Tagged`